 The OKR category is starting to eat into the performance management category.
 15Five and Lattice already compete directly with Workday’s performance module and SuccessFactors at the mid-market.
 The direction of travel is people-management suites getting OKR-deeper, not OKR tools getting review-shallower.
 By late 2027 the category distinction between OKR software and performance management software will be largely meaningless for companies under 500 employees.

-- Pre-seed and seed, under 15 people: Weekdone free tier (up to 3 users) or Cascade free tier (up to 4 users).
+- Pre-seed and seed, under 15 people: OKRs Tool free tier (up to 5 users) or Cascade free tier (up to 4 users).
 Pay nothing; learn the discipline.
+Founders can dig into OKR tools sized for startups for the seed-to-Series-A path.

 - Series A, 50-120 people, no existing perf management tool: 15Five Perform ($11/user/mo).
 The check-in cadence builds the OKR habit faster than any other tool at this stage.